yogeshn-1/Rawg-lite/README.md

-Rawg lite - a clone of rawg.io which is a video game datbase website.
+Rawg lite - a clone of rawg.io a video game datbase website.